FAST-Digital-Exhibit-Design/.github/profile/README.md

 produced, but accessible and welcoming to all visitors?
 This vision of efficiency and accessibility is at the center of FAST.

-For more of an introduction and explanation of the FAST project, please see: [FAST Booklet](https://mos.widen.net/s/gkftj8tgl8/fast_booklet)
+For a more detailed introduction and explanation of the FAST project, please see: [FAST Booklet](https://mos.widen.net/s/gkftj8tgl8/fast_booklet)

 ### Notice